ntua-el21090/cv-plate_recognition/README.md

 ### A. Upload the dataset to Google Drive

-There is a google drive folder with the appropriate yolo_dataset available on: https://drive.google.com/drive/folders/1bfURR4furfjVZu4IqXHxOJQ41b3m0hhc?usp=drive_link
+There is a google drive folder with the appropriate ccpd_dataset and yolo_dataset available on: https://drive.google.com/drive/folders/1bfURR4furfjVZu4IqXHxOJQ41b3m0hhc?usp=drive_link